 The ROHM travel sound machine is great for traveling, but try to bring the sound machine baby is used to at home as it is not as loud!

-The Slumberpod (USE CODE BUMBLEBABY$20) is an AMAZING black out travel tent for pack’n’plays – it’s been a lifesaver for us for travel (Beesie didn’t even skip a beat on vacation when she had to sleep in our common room!)
+The Slumberpod (Buy from the Bumblebaby store for $20 off) is an AMAZING black out travel tent for pack’n’plays – it’s been a lifesaver for us for travel (Beesie didn’t even skip a beat on vacation when she had to sleep in our common room!)

 Great for room sharing, daycare, nanny share, travel.
 The soft, cotton material is breathable and there’s even a spot for the monitor!